stsirtsis/stsirtsis.github.io/_news/llm-eval.md

 related_posts: false
 ---

-We released a new preprint on [Evaluation of Large Language Models via Coupled Autoregressive Generation](https://arxiv.org/abs/2502.01754)!
+We released a new preprint on [Evaluation of Large Language Models via Coupled Token Generation](https://arxiv.org/abs/2502.01754)!